Orthomyxoviridae: Vaccination and prophylaxis

 Vaccines and drugs are available for the prophylaxis and treatment of influenza virus infections.
 Vaccines are composed of either inactivated or live attenuated virions of the H1N1 and H3N2 human influenza A viruses, as well as those of influenza B viruses.
 Because the antigenicities of the wild viruses evolve, vaccines are reformulated annually by updating the seed strains.

+More specifically, flu vaccines are made using the reassortment method, and this has been used for over 50 years.
+In this method, scientists inject eggs with both one noninfectious flu strain and also one infectious strain.
+The inert strain must be one that multiples very well in chicken eggs.
+Scientists pick an infectious strain that carries the desired HA and N receptors that the final product should prevent from infection.
+They choose these strains by picking the surface HA and NA versions circulating the most in the public, and the ones thought most likely to be prevalent in the upcoming flu season.
+The two strains—pathogenic and non pathogenic—then multiply and exchange DNA until an inert strain carries eight copies of the infectious strain's two glycoprotein targets.
+Finally, of the newly created viruses, scientists pick six versions that multiplied the best in chicken eggs which also carry the necessary HA and NA genes.
+Ultimately, millions of eggs are injected with those noninfectious strains—which carry the desired proteins—so that the genes can be harvested and used for the vaccine product.

+Another method of making the vaccine is by splicing genes from infectious strains and then creating copies in a lab, without the need for the tedious process of chicken egg culture.
+This method relies on using virus plasmids to excerpt the target genes.

-When the antigenicities of the seed strains and wild viruses do not match, vaccines fail to protect the vaccinees.
-In addition, even when they do match, escape mutants are often generated.
+When the antigenicities of the seed strains and wild viruses do not match, vaccines fail to protect the vaccines.

-Drugs available for the treatment of influenza include Amantadine and Rimantadine, which inhibit the uncoating of virions by interfering with M2, and Oseltamivir (marketed under the brand name Tamiflu), Zanamivir, and Peramivir, which inhibit the release of virions from infected cells by interfering with NA.
+Drugs available for the treatment of influenza include Amantadine and Rimantadine, which inhibit the uncoating of virions by interfering with M2 proton channel, and Oseltamivir (marketed under the brand name Tamiflu), Zanamivir, and Peramivir, which inhibit the release of virions from infected cells by interfering with NA.
 However, escape mutants are often generated for the former drug and less frequently for the latter drug.